njam/cargomedia-website/_posts/2014-04-07-openx-revive-migration.markdown

 So now all should works fine and new statistics should appear in db.
 For me it took up to 60-70min.

 DB tables which is worth to check time to time:

 - `ox_log_maintenance_statistics` contains info about maintenance activity
 - `ox_data_summary_ad_hourly` contains summarized info about delivery, clicks etc. for active zones

 #### Summary
-Before any update please check [requirements](http://www.revive-adserver.com/support/requirements/) (it is not linked to upgrade manual)
+Before any update please check [requirements](http://www.revive-adserver.com/support/requirements/) (it is not linked to revive upgrade manual)

 >- Apache with mod_php or any webserver using FastCGI (nginx, IIS 7+, lighttpd, etc.)
 >- PHP 5.1.4+, 5.2.x, 5.3.x, 5.4.20+, 5.5.2+